 All that really shows me is that these folks are vulnerable in the best kind of way.
 If someone is certain of what they believe, then they don’t continue to defend them, over and over again.
 They know their beliefs, they are sure of them, and that is enough.

 They certainly don’t continually engage people from the other side of the debate.
 It gives me hope for these individuals.
 I was once like them, but look at me.
 The more they are exposed to the lies of the abortion industry, the better.
 The more they hear the truth, even if they fight against it, the better.

-Pro-choicers seem to think that my fight is against them.
-It’s not.
+Pro-choicer advocates seem to think that my fight is against them.
+It isn’t.
 I still care about them.
 I have friends that are pro-choice.
 That is not a dividing issue for me when it comes to my friends.
-It is when it comes to voting…but not friendships.
+It is when it comes to voting, but not friendships.

 It makes me sad because I see them as trapped.
-Trapped inside rhetoric that they have heard so many times that now, they have started to believe it…rhetoric that many of them use to justify their own abortions.
-They don’t know peace; they know dysfunction.
-They don’t know joy; they know pain masked by defensiveness.
-They don’t know facts; they know talking points.
+Trapped inside rhetoric that they have heard so many times that now, they have started to believe it; rhetoric that many of them use to justify their own abortions.
+They don’t know peace, but they know dysfunction.
+They don’t know joy; they only know pain masked by defensiveness.
+They don’t know facts, but they know the talking points.

 When I worked for Planned Parenthood I was revered as such a “hard worker,” “wonderful employee,” “trustworthy,” “loyal,” “educated,” “intelligent,” and a “creative mind.”
 I was heading up the Planned Parenthood chain.
 I was a trusted leader in the organization.